percona/k8spg-docs/docs/delete.md

 # Delete Percona Operator for PostgreSQL

-To delete Percona Operator for PostgreSQL from Kubernetes environment means to delete the [CustomRecourceDefinitions (CRDs))](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) and the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to the Operator.
+To delete Percona Operator for PostgreSQL from Kubernetes environment means to delete the [CustomRecourceDefinitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (for complete clean-up of your Kubernetes-based environment) and the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to the Operator.

 Here's the sequence of steps to do it:

+1. If you are not just deleting the Operator and the PotgreSQL cluster from a specific namespace, but are completely cleaning out your Kubernetes cluster, delete the CRD.
+Otherwise **skip this step**, because CRDs in Kubernetes are non-namespaced, but are available to the whole environment.

-1. List the CRDs:
+    List the CRDs:

     ```{.bash data-prompt="$"}
     $ kubectl get crd